 |Professor Michael Hutter||WZB Berlin Social Science Center||Economy, Cultural economy, Social Science||DE|

-Professor Ulrike Hanna Meinhof – Modern Languages Institute, School of Humanities, University of Southampton.
+Professor Ulrike Hanna Meinhof, Modern Languages and Linguistics, School of Humanities, University of Southampton.

 Michèle Lamont – Department of Sociology, Weatherhead Center for International Affairs, Harvard University.